Charles François de Virot de Sombreuil: French Revolution

 On 14 July 1789, widespread disturbances in Paris led to the seizure of the Hotel de Invalides and the Storming of the Bastille.
 Demands had been made to Sombreuil by the newly organised electors militia for the handing over of the thirty thousand muskets stored in the cellars of the Invalides.
 The governor delayed by responding that he would need approval from Versailles; while ordering his unenthusiastic pensioners to begin to disable the weapons held.

 Unlike Bernard-René Jourdan de Launay, the governor of the Bastille, Sombreuil subsequently accepted the revolutionaries' demands to surrender his garrison without attempting armed resistance.
 He thereby avoided the fate of de Launay, who was seized and killed by the mob.

 Sombreuil was promoted to lieutenant-general, in what was still nominally the Royal Army, on 20 May 1791.
 He participated in the defence of the Tuileries Palace on 10 August 1792, when the monarchy was finally overthrown.
 Imprisoned in the Abbey Prison six days later, he survived the September massacres, before being moved to two other prisons between December 1793 and May 1794.
-His daughter Marie-Maurille de Sombreuil (born 1768) had demanded to be imprisoned with him.
+His daughter Maurille de Sombreuil (born 1767) had demanded to be imprisoned with him.

 Sombreuil was finally sentenced to death on 29 Prairial Year II (17 June 1794) by the Revolutionary Tribunal of Paris under Fouquier-Tinville.
 The charges against him included that of being an accomplice in a planned prison uprising and of conspiring to assassinate Collot d'Herbois, a representative of the people.